ceceli33/titan-cognitive-core/README.md

  "I tried, but I have personally verified that a mathematical formula is not enough to stop a massive AI.
 AkbasCore V13 is not a solution; it is a 'monument of failure.'
 This project is no longer software; it remains as an idea and a warning: Intelligence cannot be caged by math, only balanced by its own essence."
+🤯
+​"Bach and Einstein were constrained by rules, yet they were geniuses.
+This proves that a constraint (V_0) does not have to kill intelligence; instead, it can act like a riverbed, guiding the flow.
+However, the current Titan/AkbasCore treats ethics as a 'wall' rather than a 'channel.'
+If we change our perspective from 'policing' to 'founding,' perhaps a solution exists.
+I don't know yet, but the path starts here."

 ​🔱 AkbasCore V₀ : TITAN